tharumbun/astro-paper/src/content/blog/open-ai-chatgpt-from-cambodia.md

 ---
+author: tharum
+pubDatetime: 2023-04-01T15:22:00Z
-title: "My conversation with ChatGPT from Cambodia"
+title: My conversation with ChatGPT from Cambodia
+postSlug: open-ai-chatgpt-from-cambodia
+featured: true
+draft: false
+tags:
+  - docs
+ogImage: ""
+description:
-description: "using ChatGPT in Cambodia"
+  How to use ChatGPT in Cambodia
-pubDate: "Jan 04 2023"
-heroImage: "/placeholder-hero.jpg"
 ---

 ### How to use ChatGPT in Cambodia